 Andrew Bell returns to Bangkok for the third time to undergo another period of extensive rehabilitation following his initial treatment which he received back in 2015.
-He has seen continuous improvements since his Epidural Stimulation procedure, which was combined with Regenerative Treatment and other therapies.
+He has seen continuous improvements since his Epidural Stimulation procedure, which was combined with extensive rehabilitation.

 In 2015, Andrew Bell was involved in a devastating road accident in the UK, which left him with a T5 Spinal Cord Injury (SCI) and bound him to a wheelchair.
 Despite his doctor’s prognosis of permanent paralysis, Andrew was determined to change his fate, a decision that led him to Unique Access Medical in Thailand.